larssonphilip/larssonphilip/README.md

 # Hi there, I'm Philip! 👋

-I'm a **software developer** with a passion for building efficient and scalable applications.
+I'm a **Senior Software Engineer** with a passion for building efficient and scalable applications.
 Here you'll find my latest projects, contributions, and things I'm currently working on.

 🚀 Currently on a mission to make learning Farsi accessible and delightful with **[Zaboon](https://getzaboon.app)**.